smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 5          5.0         3.6          1.4         0.2  setosa
     ## 6          5.4         3.9          1.7         0.4  setosa

-But let's see how tibbles differ in their output
+But let’s see how tibbles differ in their output

 ``` r
 as_tibble(iris)